syncfusion-content/xamarin-docs/Xamarin/SfCarousel/getting-started.md

 {% endtabs %}

-* Populate carousel items collection in Viewmodel with the image data.
-The below code works when the images are placed within the application folder for Android,iOS and UWP with build action AndroidResource,BundledResource and Content respectively.
+* Populate carousel items collection in View model with the image data.
+The below code works when the images are placed within the application folder for Android, iOS and UWP with build action Android Resource, Bundled Resource and Content respectively.

 {% tabs %}